earl-chua/oscar-dash/README.md

 ## Current Functionality

-The current version has three pages of interest.
-One
+The current version has two areas of interest.
+The first is an overview of Oscar winners and common strategies, as well as their historical track records.
+The winners go all the way from the first ceremony in 1929.
+The track records go back to around 2003, when the Big Eight categories are in their current names.
+Some strategies have shorter histories because they're new.
+It provides the user a look at how much information has been extracted by forecasters in finding out who wins cinema's biggest awards.

+The second is ballot creation.
+You set the year you want to vote on at the homepage, through which you are redirected to a full ballot.
+You vote on all eight categories, and upon submission, your ballot is recorded.
+You can see your ballots on the "Your Ballots" page, as well as everyone else's in the
+"All Ballots" page.
+In these pages, you can click "Show details" to see what the votes are for, and how they compare to common strategies.

 In order to keep track of predictions, a user must sign in to submit a ballot and evaluate .
-At the moment, the ballots are retroactive
+At the moment, the ballots are retroactive and you get to backtest ideas you have.

 ## Future Improvements